Cinnamon/kotaemon/docs/index.md

 ## Launch

-To launch the app after initial setup or any changes, simply run the `run_*` script again.
+To launch the app after initial setup or any change, simply run the `run_*` script again.

-A browser window will be opened and greet you with this screen:
+A browser window will be opened and greets you with this screen:

 ![Chat tab](https://raw.githubusercontent.com/Cinnamon/kotaemon/main/docs/images/chat-tab.png)